My life got flipped, turned upside down

 - Exactly What It Says on the Tin: "The Baby Comes Out", "Sooooooooul Train", "The Wedding Show (Psyche!)".

-- Expository Theme Tune Rap: Now a meme; functions much like the Rickroll.
+- Expository Theme Tune: The show's Theme Tune Rap is a meme as it functions much like the Rickroll.

 - Famous, Famous, Fictional: A comedic variant in which the "fictional" example is clearly not real in-universe either, instead mentioned as a means of putting down a (real) school deemed second-rate.
-During the fathers' argument during Season 2's "The Mother of All Battles"note ; Uncle Phil responds to Paula's father, a doctor, bragging about having attended Penn State by saying he would have went there had scholarships to Princeton, Yale, Wharton and Talladega Tech fallen through.
+During the fathers' argument in "The Mother of All Battles",note Phil responds to Paula's father, a doctor, bragging about having attended Penn State by saying he would have went there had scholarships to Princeton, Yale, Wharton and Talladega Tech fallen through.

 - Famous Last Words:

-- Four-Temperament Ensemble: The four main males: Will (sanguine), Carlton (choleric), Uncle Phil (melancholic), and Geoffrey (phlegmatic).
+- The four main males: Will (sanguine), Carlton (choleric), Uncle Phil (melancholic), and Geoffrey (phlegmatic).

 - The female side has three of these: Ashley (sanguine), Hilary (phlegmatic), and Aunt Vivian (choleric).